Sage-Bionetworks/agora-data-tools/README.md

       pipenv shell
       ```

-6. You can check if the package was isntalled correctly by running `adt --help` in the terminal.
+6. You can check if the package was installed correctly by running `adt --help` in the terminal.
 If it returns instructions about how to use the CLI, installation was successful and you can run the pipeline by providing the desired [config file](#config) as an argument.
 Be sure to review these instructions prior to executing a processing run.
 The following example command will execute the pipeline using ```test_config.yaml``` and the default options:

     ```bash
     adt test_config.yaml